-Find out which scheduler to use, given a sensor.
+Find out which scheduler to use, given an asset or sensor.
 This will morph into a logic store utility, and schedulers should be registered for asset types there, instead of this fixed lookup logic.

+'''

-flexmeasures.data.services.scheduling.get_data_source_for_job(job: Job) $\rightarrow DataSource \mid$ None Try to find the data source linked by this scheduling job.
+flexmeasures.data.services.scheduling.get_data_source_for_job(job: Job) \rightarrow DataSource \mid None Try to find the data source linked by this scheduling job.

+'''